mitas1/monastery-website/_posts/en/monastery-life.md

 ---
 title: Life in a Monastery
+meta:
+    title: Life in a Monastery
-metaDescription: >-
+    description: >-
         The day starts with the morning prayers at 5 a.m.
 Prayers, Holy Mass and contemplation are the most important part of the day.
 Nuns spend time also working in the garden, in the kitchen and painting the Paschal candles, which represent the main source of income for the Monastery.
-preamble:
-    title: Life in a Monastery
-    text: >
+quote: >
     “What, dear brothers, is sweeter than the voice of the Lord calling to us?
 See how the Lord in His love shows us the way of life.”
 author: St. Benedict
-    img: /images/article01.jpg
+mainImage: /images/article01.jpg
 ---

 ## The most important task of nuns is to pray constantly on behalf of all mankind.